brian-watkins/elmer/README.md

 #### Faking Effects

-Suppose you have a function `f : a -> b -> Cmd msg` that takes two arguments and produces a command.
-In order to specify the effect of this command in our tests, we will inject into our component another function with the same signature: `fakeF : a -> b -> Cmd msg`.
+Suppose there is a function `f : a -> b -> Cmd msg` that takes two arguments and produces a command.
+In order to specify the effect of this command in our tests, we will *override* occurrences of `f` with a function we create in our tests.
 This function will generate a special command that specifies the intended effect, and Elmer will process the result as if the original command were actually performed.

 For a more concrete example, let's test drive a simple app that displays the time.